Unfortunately, many VPNs are not safe. Learn what you need to know about choosing a safe VPN, and how to make them even safer.

 If you log in to password protected accounts while using your VPN, you are essentially “admitting” that you were that (masked) IP address at that time.
 For example, If you use your VPN while torrent file-sharing, mass downloading files from the web, using Usenet newsgroups or streaming geo-blocked videos or other censored content, while at the same time accessing your social media or email accounts, traffic analysis techniques can make the link between these two separate activities that were “signed” by the same IP address.

-By splitting your connection, you can route through your ISP the online activities that can directly identify you personally (such as password protected accounts) while using your VPN to route the traffic you want to keep private and hidden.
+By splitting your connection, you can route the online activities that can directly identify you (such as password protected accounts) through your normal ISP, while using your VPN to route the traffic you want to keep private and hidden.
 This gives you a separate IP address for each set of activities at the same time.
 In this way your VPN-enhanced anonymity will not be compromised through traffic analysis.

 - PureVPN offers the easiest VPN split tunneling we’ve seen

 Route Your Download-Related Activities through your VPN too